Research scientist at EPFL, Member of the European Lab for Learning and Intelligent Systems.

 - On Communication Compression for Distributed Optimization on Heterogeneous DataAbstractTechnical Report2020Lossy gradient compression, with either unbiased or biased compressors, has become a key tool to avoid the communication bottleneck in centrally coordinated distributed training of machine learning models.
 We analyze the performance of two standard and general types of methods: (i) distributed quantized SGD (D-QSGD) with arbitrary unbiased quantizers and (ii) distributed SGD with error-feedback and biased compressors (D-EF-SGD) in the heterogeneous (non-iid) data setting.
 Our results indicate that D-EF-SGD is much less affected than D-QSGD by non-iid data, but both methods can suffer a slowdown if data-skewness is high.
 We propose two alternatives that are not (or much less) affected by heterogenous data distributions: a new method that is only applicable to strongly convex problems, and we point out a more general approach that is applicable to linear compressors.

-- Unified Optimal Analysis of the (Stochastic) Gradient MethodAbstractBibTechnical Report2019In this note we give a simple proof for the convergence of stochastic gradient (SGD) methods on μ-strongly convex functions under a (milder than standard) L-smoothness assumption.
+We present a general framework to analyze SGD with biased gradient oracles and derive convergence rates for smooth (non-convex) functions and give improved rates under the Polyak-Lojasiewicz condition.
+Our rates show how biased estimators impact the attainable convergence guarantees.
+We discuss a few guiding examples that show the broad applicability of our analysis. - Unified Optimal Analysis of the (Stochastic) Gradient MethodAbstractBibTechnical Report2019In this note we give a simple proof for the convergence of stochastic gradient (SGD) methods on μ-strongly convex functions under a (milder than standard) L-smoothness assumption.
 We show that SGD converges after T iterations as O(L∥x0−x*∥² exp[−μT/4L]+σ²/μT) where σ² measures the variance.
 For deterministic gradient descent (GD) and SGD in the interpolation setting we have σ²=0 and we recover the exponential convergence rate.
 The bound matches with the best known iteration complexity of GD and SGD, up to constants.

 - Stochastic Distributed Learning with Gradient Quantization and Variance ReductionAbstractBibTechnical Report2019We consider distributed optimization where the objective function is spread among different devices, each sending incremental model updates to a central server.
 To alleviate the communication bottleneck, recent work proposed various schemes to compress (e.g. quantize or sparsify) the gradients, thereby introducing additional variance ω≥1 that might slow down convergence.
 For strongly convex functions with condition number κ distributed among n machines, we (i) give a scheme that converges in O((κ+κωn+ω) log(1/ϵ)) steps to a neighborhood of the optimal solution.
 For objective functions with a finite-sum structure, each worker having less than m components, we (ii) present novel variance reduced schemes that converge in O((κ+κωn+ω+m)log(1/ϵ)) steps to arbitrary accuracy ϵ>0.
 These are the first methods that achieve linear convergence for arbitrary quantized updates.
 We also (iii) give analysis for the weakly convex and non-convex cases and (iv) verify in experiments that our novel variance reduced schemes are more efficient than the baselines.